You’re certainly right to ask yourself this. I consider this for all my own patients, and wish every doctor would.

 - In older adults, chronic use of NSAIDs can provoke internal bleeding, decreased kidney function, water retention, and other problems.

-- For more on the risks of NSAIDs and finding better alternatives, see How to Choose the Safest Over-the-Counter Painkiller for Seniors.
+- For more on the risks of NSAIDs and finding better alternatives, see How to Choose the Safest Over-the-Counter Painkiller for Older Adults.

 - Medications that lower blood sugar (for people with diabetes).
 Most people with diabetes take medication to keep their blood sugar from getting too high.
 It’s important to be careful that such medications don’t overtreat the person and cause too much low blood sugar.